This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The statue is located half way up platform 1 (you don’t need a train ticket to access this section of the station).
 You’ll recognise it as the spot from the recent Paddington Bear movie where the Brown family first meet our hirsuite hero.

-These are truly ornate and spectacular gardens with a huge pond and fountains as the centre-piece plus an English rose garden.
-The Italian Gardens cafe is also worth a visit (with a vintage ice-cream also parked up in the summer months).
+These are truly ornate and spectacular gardens with a huge pond and fountains as the centre-piece plus an English rose garden – a little piece of Italy near Paddington (and one of the best free things to near Paddington Station).

 YOU MIGHT LIKE: London Royal Parks Bike Tour including Hyde Park

 3. Paddington Public Art Trail